AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

 ## Component Hierarchy and Inheritance {#component-hierarchy-and-inheritance}

-Components within AEM are subject to 3 different hierarchies:
+Components within AEM are subject to the **Resource Type Hierarchy**.

-* **Resource Type Hierarchy**

 This is used to extend components using the property `sling:resourceSuperType`.
 This enables the component to inherit from another component.

+See the section [Reusing Components](#reusing-components) for more information.

 ## Edit Behavior {#edit-behavior}